Ashley-P/mytui/Documentation.md

     is redirected to an output file and an array is created to fit the desired screen size.
 Then the screen buffer is linked to the console and the screen size is changed.

-    tui_root_frame() creates a special root frame and widget struct for all the user created widgets to be a child to.

     alloc_ci_array() returns a pointer to an array of CHAR_INFO structs.